AmberRoseA/WalkingWithTalitha/README.md

-Walking With Talitha - Professional Dog Walking and Sitting Services
+#Walking With Talitha - Professional Dog Walking and Sitting Services

-Welcome to the README for the "Walking With Talitha" project.
-This project aims to create a professional website for an independent dog walking and sitting service business.
+Welcome to the README for "Walking With Talitha".
+This web design aims to create a professional website for an independent dog walking and sitting service business.
 The website will reflect a high level of care and professionalism while maintaining a warm and inviting atmosphere to showcase trustworthiness and qualifications in handling beloved pets.
-So embark on this exciting new journey with ‘Walking with Talitha’, an independent business that's been on an incredible journey since 2020, offering top-quality dog walking and sitting services.

-As the business has boomed, we're thrilled to announce the next evolutionary stage for this continuously expanding business – a brand-new, high-quality website!
+The business owner, after great success in starting her own business back in 2020 has decided the next evolutionary stage for this continuously expanding business – a brand-new, high-quality website!

-Project Overview
+##Project Overview

 UX/UI Section